 I go to the counter to order, and the two servers were moving so slow I thought that maybe what they needed was some Cuban Coffee.
 After having spent some time there, now I think what they needed was air conditioning.

 I’m also ordering for my sister and father.
-I order a few Fritas, a Grilled Cheeseburger, some Churros, a couple order of Papitas Fritas (fries) and a couple of Flans.
+I order a few Fritas, a Grilled Cheeseburger, some Churros, a couple of orders of Papitas Fritas (fries) and a couple of Flans.
 There’s one thing the Grilled Cheeseburger isn’t, and that’s grilled.
 It tasted OK and had that processed rubbery American Cheese that your intestines will not be able to get rid of for a few weeks (I’m sickly in love with this type of Cheese for reasons I can’t explain).

 As per my sis, the Churros were probably better than La Palma, and I thought so too.
 The Flan was great, it was creamy but it had a hint of coconut flavor.